-Note to referee: Referees and coaches MUST be aware of the following: If the scrum collapses, the whistle must immediately be blown and the appropriate sanction awarded or the scrum reset.
-If a player is persistently involved in collapsing or illegal binding, they must not take any further part in the scrum or if a player's lack of technique or strength is a danger, they must be replaced.
+Note: Referees and coaches MUST be aware of the following: If the scrum collapses, the whistle must immediately be blown and the appropriate sanction awarded or the scrum reset.
+If a player is persistently involved in collapsing or illegal binding, they must not take any further part in the scrum or if a player's lack of technique or strength is a danger then they must be replaced.
 All players, including replacements, should be suitably trained and experienced.

-- f) Once the ball has been won, the scrum half must pass the ball from the base of the scrum.
-They cannot run with it. - g) The back line of both teams must remain 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground.
-Until this happens, the non-throwing scrum half must remain directly behind their scrum, in the pocket edged by the two props. - h) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
-In this case the backs of the defending team must stay on or behind the goal line until the scrum is completed.
+- h) The scrum half can pass the ball or run from the base of the scrum. - i) The back line of both teams must remain 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground. - j) The non-ball winning scrum half may start directly alongside their opponent, however, they must not move beyond the middle line of the scrum until the ball has emerged from the scrum. - k) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
+In this case the backs of the defending team must stay on or behind the goal line until the scrum is completed. - 1) The No.8 is not permitted to pick up the ball from the back of the scrum.

-Note: Referees should pay particular attention to ensure that the scrum half throwing the ball into the scrum is not "feeding" their own players: the scrum half must hold the ball with both hands, with its major axis parallel to the ground and to the touchline, midway between their knees and ankles.
-The scrum half must release the ball from outside the tunnel so that it lands midway between the two front rows and beyond the width of the nearer prop's shoulders.
+Note to referees: Referees should pay particular attention to ensure that the scrum half throwing the ball into the scrum is not "feeding" their own players: the scrum half must hold the ball with both hands, with its major axis parallel to the ground/the touchline, midway between his knees and ankles.
+The scrum half must release the ball from outside the tunnel so that it lands midway between the two front rows and beyond the width of the nearer props' shoulders.